maratik123/tsp/README.md

 * `-i` - count of iterations to find solution.
 The more is better, try to use values between `1000` and `10000000`.
   YMMV on your CPU.

+NB:

-NB: May be it is needed to run more than once, because the solutions on each iteration has the tendency to lock up on local optimum (not global).
+1. May be it is needed to run more than once, because the solutions on each iteration has the tendency to lock up on local optimum (not global).
+2. It is useful to define environment variable `RUSTFLAGS="-C target-cpu=native"` during utility run.
+   Also consider to use [Link time optimization](https://doc.rust-lang.org/cargo/reference/profiles.html#lto).